The Power of Herbal Detox: How Herbs Support Natural Healing

 Here are some common herbal detox benefits when going the natural route:

-- Compatible with 12-step or medication-free recovery philosophies
+• This method is compatible with 12-step or medication-free recovery philosophies

 If you’re unsure if using herbs for alcohol detox is right for you, speak to a medical provider to see what recommendations they make for your specific treatment plan.